 Boosting Your Signal

-If you need to significantly improve the speed of your installed mobile broadband connection, a directional antenna is often your best bet.
+A directional antenna is often the best bet for boosting your signal, if you need to significantly improve the speed of your installed mobile broadband connection.
 A directional booster antenna establishes a permanent connection with the nearest tower, which usually increases the efficiency and reliability of your internet connection much more than an omnidirectional antenna would.

-Because the increase in download and upload speeds depends on your current internet speeds, the quality of your antenna, and the quality of your antenna setup, it is difficult to estimate exactly how much a Yagi antenna will boost your internet speeds.
+Because the increase in download and upload speeds depends on your current internet speeds, the quality of your antenna, and the quality of your antenna setup, it is difficult to estimate exactly how much a Yagi antenna will be boosting your signal and internet speeds.
 A quality antenna can, however, add a potential 12 dB to your signal strength, which is enough to convert a bad connection into a fair one or a fair connection into a good one.

 What Factors Affect an Antenna’s Potential Signal Gain?

 Some antennas are more powerful than others and will increase speeds more dramatically.
 There are several design factors that affect an antenna’s signal gain.

 The number of elements in the antenna affects the antenna’s signal gain the most.
 These elements include a reflector, which increases signal strength by up to 5 dB, and multiple directors, which each increase signal strength by about 1 dB.
 The spacing of the elements also impacts signal gain.
 An antenna that has wide spaces between the elements is more powerful than a compact antenna with small spaces between the elements.
 To maximize gains, an antenna should give the reflector and first director a particularly wide berth.

 The length of the antenna is correlated to signal gain, with longer antennas having higher gains since they’ll also often have a higher number of elements and/or more space between these elements.